 David Blustein, Boston College; Mark Savickas, Northeast Ohio Medical University; Rachel Gali Cinamon, Tel Aviv University

 #408 Serving and Learning: An Illustration of Service Learning in Career Counselor Education

 Educating future career counselors is a complex and challenging process.
 This presentation will describe a service learning activity that was designed to address this complex task through a high-impact service learning experience for counseling students, while concurrently serving aspiring first-generation college students from low-income backgrounds.

-Kevin Tate, Department of Counselor Education & Counseling Psychology, Marquette University; Heather Lemke, Educational Opportunity Program, Marquette University; T Ullrich, Educational Opportunity Program, Marquette University
+Kevin Tate, Heather Lemke, and T. Ullrich, Educational Opportunity Program, Marquette University

 #409 Digging Deeper into the Keynote Presentation: How We Can Elevate Career Development

 In this interactive presentation, our keynoter Bill Symonds will provide more detail about the work the Global Pathways Institute is helping lead to develop more collaborative models of career guidance.
 This session will provide an opportunity for attendees to ask questions and engage in a discussion with Symonds.
 We will also discuss ways in which participants might become directly engaged in the work of the Global Pathways Institute.